The Origin, Evolution and Functions of the Human Mind

 As indicated, a fully detailed description of most perceptions would require extremely large amounts of data.
 Memory is limited and, consequently, must be reduced to the memorization of the essential elements of perceptions.
 This leads to the amazing capability of “symbolic” memory, (consequently also to symbolic visualization and symbolic thought, as discussed later), a fundamental and most important break-through in evolution.
 Without this “data compression” capability, practical amounts of memory and thought could not have developed.
 For example, what is a lion, since all lions are different from each other in appearance and possibly also in sound and smell?
 Yet, all lions must be readily recognized by their prey – in differentiation from other, not-dangerous animals.
 Symbolic presentation is somewhat related to the recognition of Aristotelian “ideals”.

-All words are symbolic presentations – also of emotions – thereby becoming important to individuals and cultures as expressions of their inner substance.
+Words are symbolic presentations – thereby becoming important to individuals and cultures as expressions of their inner substance.
 Is all of mathematics a handling of symbolic concepts?

-All types of prey, predators, and potential mates had to be recognized from memory as such in a “categorical” manner, as individuals belonging to the same category – allowing the structuring, simplifying, and handling of memory and thought more efficiently.
-As a matter of fact, the tendency of all human thought (and, more importantly, judgment) to be categorical may be very efficient, but may also result in severe deficiencies in thought and judgment – as in prejudices against individuals.
+All types of prey, or predators, or potential mates had to be recognized as such from memory in a “categorical” manner, as individuals belonging to that category – allowing the more efficient structuring, simplifying, and handling of memory and thought.
+As a matter of fact, the tendency of all human thought (and, more importantly, judgment) to be categorical may be very efficient, but may also result in severe deficiencies in judgment – as in prejudices against races or individuals!

 The “hierarchical” structure of memory is an amazing capability, resulting in corresponding substantial efficiencies and large steps in associative sequences for thought.
 For example, a family pet named “Spot” may be associated with different hierarchical levels of perception – as a Terrier, a dog, a mammal, an animal, a living being – yet, retained in memory only as “Spot”.
 What is in memory a family, a nation, or a “democracy”.
-What is a letter, an alphabet, a number, or an equation such as “e=mc2”?
+How is a letter recognized also as part of an alphabet – or a symbol of physics as a vital part of an equation, such as “e=mc2”?

 .